Electricity Glossary for Customers

 The date your bill was generated.

 The dates for which you were billed.
+Billing periods are also known as billing cycles.

 The statement that includes all charges for a specific billing period, another term for bill.